Tickets: $20 in advance, $25 at the door, $5 livestream

 Tactus SF performing in St. Paul's Episcopal Church in Oakland.
 (Photo credit: Elizabeth Kimble)

-Welcome our new Music Director
+Music Director

 Tactus SF is thrilled to welcome Sven Edward Olbash as our Music Director beginning with the 2024–2025 season.
 Sven is a specialist in music before 1600 and has an interest in the therapeutic potential of music, particularly for those dealing with grief.
 His album you who sow in tears will reap in joy with medieval vocal ensemble Euouae is available for streaming at euouae.bandcamp.com.
 He teaches Vocal Physiology and Voice Pedagogy at San Francisco Conservatory and individual singing lessons through Voice Science Studio.